 William Bourchier, a retired member of the British Royal Navy, decided to claim land in the area of Georgina in 1816.
 He encouraged other families to join him to settle and establish farming communities.
 Most of the land along the shoreline was granted to military personnel to protect the township if American troops tried to attack.
 The town of Georgina was created in 1970, which included three large urban communities being Keswick, Sutton and Jackson’s Point.
 Moreover, there were seven rural villages created including Pefferlaw, Virginia, Udora, Baldwin, Belhaven, Brownhill and Ravenshoe.

 In recent years, Georgina has seen real estate values go through the roof.
-This is due to the ever-increasing demand of housing in the Greater Toronto Area.
-The expansion of Highway 404 to Ravenshoe Road created even more reason for families to move into the area.
+This is due to the ever-increasing demand for housing in the Greater Toronto Area.
+The expansion of Highway 404 to Ravenshoe Road created even more reasons for families to move into the area.
 With one of the greatest shorelines in all of Canada, it is no wonder Georgina is becoming a sought after community to raise your family.
 The community of Keswick has nearly reached its peak with housing starts which means that the communities of Sutton, Jackson’s Point and Pefferlaw are really starting to grow.
-If you are looking for all of the amenities that a major metropolis has offer with natural resources nearby to enjoy an active lifestyle, consider Georgina as your next place to live.
-Contact Joshua Campbell to arrange a showing to see homes in one of the Georgina’s fabulous communities or to list your property.
+If you are looking for all of the amenities that a major metropolis has to offer with natural resources nearby to enjoy an active lifestyle, consider Georgina as your next place to live.
+Contact Joshua Campbell to arrange a showing to see homes in one of Georgina’s fabulous communities or to list your property.

 It is possible to have the best of all worlds!
 Live, work and play in a township that has so many beaches, parks, conservation areas, year-round recreational activities and much, much more.
 Georgina is proud to be able to hold onto its country charm and foster contemporary lifestyles while attracting new business to its communities.
 The residents of Georgina are known in the GTA as being the “outdoors type”.
-There isn’t a day that goes by where locals aren’t taking advantage of the nature nearby.
+There isn’t a day that goes by where locals aren’t taking advantage of nature nearby.

 Summers in Georgina are full of days swimming at the beach, hiking through forests or camping at Sibbald’s Point Provincial Park.
 Tour the scenic shoreline by canoeing, boating or windsurfing.
 Winter is just as exciting for snowmobiling, skiing and especially ice fishing.
 After all, Georgina is known as the “ice fishing capital of Canada!”
 Georgina is the perfect place to enjoy nature and wildlife as well.
 Check out the Marsh Fish and Bird Sanctuary or the Morning Glory Provincial Nature Reserve.
 You could also plan a day to get family and friends involved in local community activities such as the Sutton Annual Fair, Double Day Triathlon Event, Georgina Studio Tour or Purple Turtle Art Festival.
 Refuel and enjoy a hometown meal at one of the many local restaurants or pubs.
-Lastly, treat yourself to a fine-dining experience at the Briars on Lake Simcoe.
+Lastly, treat yourself to a fine-dining experience at The Briars on Lake Simcoe.

 Georgina is proud to encourage creative expression through the arts with programs and shows at the Stephen Leacock Theatre, the Community Connection Centre and the Georgina Art Centre & Gallery.
 History buffs can discover more about Georgina’s roots by visiting the Georgina Pioneer Village, Eildon Hall Museum or the Georgina Military Museum.